The zero stability for the one-row colored $\mathfrak{sl}_3$ Jones polynomial: Abstract

 \section{Abstract}

-The zero stability of the colored Jones polynomial was proved by using the linear skein theory for the Kauffman bracket in Armond~\cite{Armond13}.
-The stability says that there exists a formal power series for a minus adequate link $L$ such that the first $n$ coefficients of the power series and the $(n+1)$-dimensional colored Jones polynomial of $L$ agree.
-In this paper, we show the zero stability of the one-row colored $\mathfrak{sl}_{3}$ Jones polynomial of a minus-adequate link by using the linear skein theory for $A_{2}$.
+The stability of coefficients of colored ($\mathfrak{sl}_2$-) Jones polynomials $\{J_{K,n}^{\mathfrak{sl}_2}(q)\}_n$ was discovered by Dasbach and Lin.
+This stability is now called the zero-stability of $J_{K,n}^{\mathfrak{sl}_2}(q)$.
+Armond showed zero stability for a $B$-adequate link by using the linear skein theory based on the Kauffman bracket.
+In this paper, we prove the zero stability of one-row colored $\mathfrak{sl}_{3}$-Jones polynomials $\{J_{K,n}^{\mathfrak{sl}_3}(q)\}_n$ for $B$-adequate links $L$ with anti-parallel twist regions by using the linear skein theory based on Kuperberg's $\mathfrak{sl}_3$-webs.
+It implies the existence of many $q$-series obtained from a quantum invariant associated with $\mathfrak{sl}_3$.